Vehicle crossings (dropped kerbs) and access ramps

 You will need to apply for a licence if you wish to create a new access onto the highway which involves dropping the kerbs, or if you intend to extend an existing dropped kerb outside your property.
 If you are creating a new access onto the highway and there are no kerbs to be dropped please contact our team to discuss whether you need to apply for a vehicle crossing.
 You can call us on 0345 155 1004.

-- 10 things you need to check before applying for a vehicle crossing
+- 10 things you need to check before applying for a vehicle crossing or access ramp

 - Are you able to pay for the licence and construction costs?
 Construction pricing varies depending on the contractor you choose and the specification of crossing required, but will probably cost somewhere between £1,500 and £3,000.
 The licence costs £250 which will be taken in two payments: £85 before the first site visit and £165 after site approval.